 What's the Future of EW and Radar?

 Electronic warfare and radar systems are on the verge of rapid innovation towards new capabilities, longer ranges, and improved performance.
 So many underlying technologies, from advances FPGAs to MIMO antennas, are overcoming limitations in existing systems.
 Preserving performance while improving SWaP-C is a consistent, overarching theme.
-With our focus on electronics densification, mmWave technology, and high-speed circuits, the Lark team is proud of our role in moving these systems forward.
+With our focus on electronics densification and mmWave technology the Lark team is proud of our role in moving these systems forward.